DIGGSml/MWD_Measurment_While_Drilling/README.md

 ## Overview

 Measurement While Drilling (MWD) is a technique used in drilling operations to provide real-time data about the borehole, including direction, inclination, and other parameters.
-This repository contains an example of raw MWD data obtained during a drilling operation, along with its conversion into the DIGGS format.
+This repository contains multiple examples of different formats of MWD data, along with the conversion into the DIGGS format.

 ## Contents

-- **Raw Data:** The `3_11_B-2.guh` file contains an example of raw MWD data in structured text format.
+- **Raw Data:** The `3_11_B-2.guh` Hatlapa_Format(.guh) file contains an example of raw MWD data in structured text format.
 - **Converted DIGGS File:** The `converted_data.diggs` file contains the same data converted into the DIGGS format.

 ## Usage